Ride Amongst the Giants

 Hôtel des Premières Nations**** or similar

-In the morning, visit Quebec’s unique Ice Hotel, where exceptional ephemeral architecture and sculpture bears witness to the spectacular talents of Quebecois artisans.
-Next, head toward Quebec City, an architectural jewel and the only fortified city in North America.
-Take advantage of a free afternoon to explore the city, a UNESCO World Heritage Site.
+In the morning, head toward Quebec City, an architectural jewel and the only fortified city in North America.
+Take advantage of a free day to explore the city, a UNESCO World Heritage Site.
 Discover the old city, the Petit Champlain quarter, the Plains of Abraham, or the iconic Château Frontenac.
 Lunch not included.
 Return to your hotel in the evening.
+Meal(s): B.

 The end of your journey is marked by your return along the contours of the St. Lawrence River to the city of Montreal.
 Depending on your flight schedule, transfer by your own directly to the airport or you may spend a few hours taking in the sites of this great metropolis, for example is historical heart, the Old Port, or the charming neighborhoods that surround it.